home-assistant/home-assistant.io/source/_components/folder_watcher.markdown

 ha_qa_scale: internal
 ---

-This component adds [Watchdog](https://pythonhosted.org/watchdog/) file system monitoring, publishing events on the Home Assistant bus on the creation/deletion/modification of files within configured folders.
+This integration adds [Watchdog](https://pythonhosted.org/watchdog/) file system monitoring, publishing events on the Home Assistant bus on the creation/deletion/modification of files within configured folders.
 The monitored `event_type` are:

 * `created`
 * `deleted`